genixpro/kwola/README.md

 configuration files.
 For example, set `browser.autologin.email_environment` and `browser.autologin.password_environment` in `kwola.json`, then export those named variables before running Kwola.
 The equivalent fixed-action fields are `policy.actions.email_environment` and `policy.actions.password_environment`.
-Legacy 1.0 files containing inline credentials remain loadable, but Kwola refuses to write new configuration files containing inline secrets.
+Kwola refuses to write new configuration files containing inline secrets.

 See [Architecture](docs/architecture.md) for component and process ownership, storage layout, hook ordering, and failure behavior.
 See [Acceptance evidence](docs/acceptance.md) for the recorded